rjkviegas/course/apprenticeship_module_outlines.md

 * [REST](https://github.com/sjmog/rest)

-## Week 5
+## Module 7

-By the end of the week all developers can:
+By the end of the module all developers can:

 * Follow an effective learning process for learning a new language
 * Test drive simple front-end web app with Javascript